demisto/content/Packs/Druva/Integrations/Druva/README.md

-Druva Ransomware Response Playbook
+Druva Ransomware Response Integration provides an API based orchestration framework for Druva Ransomware Recovery customers.
+The integration allows Druva customers to respond immediately in case of a security incident and recovery their backed up data with Confidence
-This integration was integrated and tested with Druva Ransomware Response module on Druva Public Cloud
+This integration was integrated and tested with Realize Ransomwary Recovery module of Druva Public Cloud
 ## Configure Druva Ransomware Response on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.